CleasbyCode/pdvzip/README.md

 Complete!

-You can now post your PNG-ZIP polyglot image on the relevant supported platforms.
+You can now post this image on the relevant supported platforms.

 ```